-Also, we plan to provide measures to reduce the carbon intensity of our products, including the possibility of providing new low-carbon products (renewable energy, CCUS, green or blue hydrogen, etc.).
+Also, we plan to provide measures to reduce the carbon intensity of our products, including the possibility of providing new low-carbon products (renewable energy, CCUS

 Impact of engagement, including measures of success

 Increase of low-carbon products consumption including green electricity.
 KMG will contribute to the development of the national renewable energy generation providing around 11% of total RES installed capacity in Kazakhstan by 2031.